,

 Class No.

-78 One jar of Stone Fruit Jam, any variety
+78 One Jar of Stone Fruit Jam, any variety

-80 One jar of Savoury Jelly, any variety
+80 One Jar of any Chutney

-84 Chocolate Guinness Cake - own recipe, ingredients to be displayed
+82 Madeira Cake – own recipe, ingredients to be displayed

 SECTION I CHILDREN’S CLASSES